 It's Cold OutsideHow cold?
-Express the extent of your frigidity with this hot/cold simile game.
+Express the extent of your frigidity by using similes with this figurative language lesson plan.
 And in winter, it can be hard to find excuses to get outside.
 Use this interactive scientific method lesson plan to encourage students to experiment outdoors.

 Black History MonthEach February, we observe Black History Month to remember important people and events in black history.
 To help you teach students about these influential moments and figures, we’ve compiled relevant Flocabulary units and lesson plans in one place.